When a facility is low impact

 - where a telco extends a tower further than it has previously been extended

-- where a telco extends 5 metres more of a tower
+- where a telco extends a tower so it's more than 5 metres tall

 - any facility that is in a significant environment area